 Goals: Independence, personal accomplishment, efficient results

-Influences others through: High standards, determination, strict standards
+Influences others through: High standards, determination, willingness to meet challenges head-on

 Commanding leaders can be powerful and decisive, enlisting others to work quickly toward ambitious goals.
 Or they can be forceful, egotistical leaders who push others at the expense of morale.
 One lesson to learn from them: Personal authority matters.